JeffofBread/jdwm/README.md

 ## Known Bugs

-- Steam toast notifications not floating and screwing up tiling
+- Steam toast notifications not floating and screwing up tiling.
 - There might be a conflict between dwm-ipc and pertag, where dwm-msg does not dump the correct values.
-Will look into in the future.
+I will look into it in the future.

 ## Future

-I still have many plans for changes and features but currently dont have that much time to put towards this project, so dont expect too many updates, at least not rapid ones.
+I still have many plans for changes and features, but currently don't have that much time to put towards this project, so don't expect too many updates, at least not rapid ones.